 Your tooth has three components the hard shell called enamel, a soft and sensitive middle layer called dentin, and a soft inner layer called the dental pulp.
 The dental pulp houses the nerve tissue, lymph tissue, and blood vessels and is vital to the tooth.
 When the dental pulp is sufficiently traumatized because of exposure to bacteria from cavities, fractures in the tooth entering the pulp, or forceful impacts on the face result in the death of the tooth, making root canal therapy essential to eradicate the infection and prevent tooth loss.

-Root canals performed by endodontics in Toronto, ON, involve tooth disinfection after removing all debris, including nerve tissue, blood tissue, bacteria, infection, and lymph tissue from the pulp chamber and the associated canals.
+Root canals performed by endodontics in Downtown Toronto, involve tooth disinfection after removing all debris, including nerve tissue, blood tissue, bacteria, infection, and lymph tissue from the pulp chamber and the associated canals.
 After the canals are thoroughly cleaned and shaped, they are filled with antibiotics to prevent the infection from recurring and the pain you may experience after the anesthesia begins to wear off.

 The tip of the root also needs sealing to ensure the elimination of the risk of failure.
 Any leakages in the canals of the root treatment confirm the collapse of the therapy.

 During your first visit to Rusholme family dentistry, you have prescribed antibiotics for several days before scheduling the procedure for root canals.
 When starting the root canal procedure, the dentist isolates your tooth using a rubber dam and provides you adequate anesthesia to prevent pain when performing the treatment.

 A dental drill is used by the family dentist to access the pulp chamber and canals in the tooth.
 Using flexible dental instruments made from nickel-titanium, the dentist delicately but thoroughly cleans the length of the canals to the tip of the root to entirely remove all traces of infections and debris.
-Root canals in Toronto perform the treatment with care to minimize damage and trauma to the tooth and the surrounding ligaments and bone.
+Root canals in Downtown Toronto perform the treatment with care to minimize damage and trauma to the tooth and the surrounding ligaments and bone.
 The tools used might include digital x-rays taken during the cleaning phase and an apex locator that functions as an electrical probe to locate the tip of the root.